 4. Orlando International Airport - Orlando, USA (5,383 hectares)

 Orlando International Airport (MCO) is the busiest airport in Florida as well as one of the busiest airports in the United States.
 It covers 5,383 hectares, making it the largest airport in the world. it primarily serves the Orlando area in Central Florida, which is a hugely popular tourist destination thanks to its massive theme parks.
 Over half of Florida's population can drive to Orlando International Airport in less than two hours.

 5. Washington Dulles International Airport - Washington, D.C., USA (4,856 hectares)

-Washington Dulles International Airport is an airport located in Virginia, United States.
+Washington Dulles International Airport is an airport located in Virginia.
+The airport is 26 miles (42 km) west of downtown Washington, D.C., in Virginia's Loudoun and Fairfax counties.
+It is named for Secretary of State John Foster Dulles who served under President Eisenhower.
 The airport covers an area of 4,856 hectares and serves the area around Washington, D.C.
 The airport is home to 135 gates and flies to over 100 destinations.
-Although there are three major airports that serve the capital region, Washington Dulles is the closest airport to the city.

 The World's 15 Largest Airports By Size